Hipparchus-Math/hipparchus/src/site/markdown/userguide/optimization.md

         }

-Below is the the class containing all the implementation details (Taken from the Apache Commons Math <b>org.hipparchus.optimization.general.LevenbergMarquardtOptimizerTest</b>):
+Below is the the class containing all the implementation details (Taken from the Hipparchus <b>org.hipparchus.optimization.general.LevenbergMarquardtOptimizerTest</b>):